Serhiy Rebrov: Managerial career

+Dynamo Kyiv

 On 17 April 2014, Rebrov was named caretaker manager of Dynamo Kyiv.
 On 19 May, after the victory in the Ukrainian cup, he was named manager.

-Dynamo Kyiv

-During Rebrov's reign as manager, Dynamo Kyiv went on to win two Ukrainian Premier League titles, two Ukrainian Cup titles, one Ukrainian Super Cup.
+During Rebrov's reign as manager, Dynamo Kyiv went on to win two Ukrainian Premier League titles, two Ukrainian Cup titles and one Ukrainian Super Cup.
 In the 2015–16 season, the team also progressed past the group stages of the UEFA Champions League for the first time in over 15 years, into the knockout rounds.
-The season before Rebrov lead Dynamo Kyiv in a successful 2014–15 UEFA Europa League campaign, which included a memorable 5–2 win over Everton in the Round of 16-second leg.
-Rebrov confirmed his resignation as manager on 31 May 2017 following his contract expiry, after the club's final game of the season, against Chornomorets Odessa.
+The season before, Rebrov lead Dynamo Kyiv in a successful 2014–15 UEFA Europa League campaign, which included a memorable 5–2 win over Everton in the round of 16-second leg.
+Rebrov confirmed his resignation as manager on 31 May 2017, following the expiration fo his contract, after the club's final game of the season, against Chornomorets Odesa.

-Al Ahli Saudi FC
+Al Ahli

 Rebrov soon returned to management and in June 2017, Rebrov was named manager of Saudi Arabia side Al Ahli.
 He managed there for one season, until he was eventually sacked for failing to win the league.

 Ferencváros

-On 22 August 2018, Rebrov was named manager of Hungarian side Ferencváros after the club failed to qualify for the UEFA Europa League.
+On 22 August 2018, Rebrov was named manager of Hungarian side Ferencváros, after the club failed to qualify for the UEFA Europa League.

-On 29 September 2020, Rebrov guided Ferencváros into the Champions League group stage for the first time in a quarter of a century after beating Molde FK.
-The Green Eagles beat Djurgårdens IF, Celtic F.C. and Dinamo Zagreb in the previous three rounds of qualification to set up a meeting with the Norwegian champions.
-After a 3–3 draw in Norway in the first leg, Ferencváros held out for a 0–0 draw in Budapest in the second leg, which meant a victory on away goals and thus qualification to the promised land of the group stage was secured for the first time in 25 years.
+On 29 September 2020, Rebrov guided Ferencváros into the Champions League group stage for the first time in a quarter of a century after beating Molde.
+The Green Eagles beat Djurgården, Celtic and Dinamo Zagreb in the previous three rounds of qualification to set up a meeting with the Norwegian champions.
+After a 3–3 draw in Norway in the first leg, Ferencváros held out for a 0–0 draw in Budapest in the second leg, which meant a victory on away goals, and thus qualification to the promised land of the group stage was secured for the first time in 25 years.

-On 4 June 2021, Ferencváros announced his resignation as coach of the club, thanking him for his contribution to winning three consecutive league titles and for reaching the club both to the UEFA Europa League group stage, in 2019, and to the Champions League group stage, in the following year.
+On 4 June 2021, Ferencváros announced his resignation as coach of the club, thanking him for his contribution to winning three consecutive league titles, and for guiding the club both to the UEFA Europa League group stage, in 2019, and to the Champions League group stage, in the following year.

 Al-Ain

-On 7 June 2021, Al Ain FC from the United Arab Emirates announced his appointment as manager.
+On 7 June 2021, Al Ain from the United Arab Emirates announced his appointment as manager.

+Ukraine

+On 7 June 2023, Rebrov became the manager of the Ukraine national football team.